The best Fidelity ETFs include a little something for everyone.

 - Expense ratio: 0.084%, or 84¢ per year for every $1,000 invested

-A passively managed Fidelity fund, the Fidelity MSCI Information Technology Index ETF (FTEC) is a popular sector ETF that includes about 300 different tech stocks.
-That allows investors to look deep into the sector—yes, the fund is heaviest in Silicon Valley mainstays, but you also get healthy exposure to mid-cap stocks and even small-sized companies.
+Among the most popular options is the Fidelity MSCI Information Technology Index ETF (FTEC), a popular technology-sector ETF that includes about 300 different tech stocks.
+This goes past some tech-sector offerings that limit themselves to only S&P 500 firms; you also get healthy exposure to mid-cap stocks and even small-sized companies.

-That said, FTEC is heavily weighted in Apple (AAPL) and Microsoft (MSFT), with the fund investing more than 33% of its assets in this pair of stocks alone.
-This means AAPL and MSFT have much more influence than other stocks over how the ETF performs.
-But you can consider them a strong foundation for this tech-sector fund to help smooth out some of the volatility that smaller technology names might experience.
+Naturally, though, this cap-weighted fund is heaviest in Silicon Valley companies.
+Apple, Nvidia, and Microsoft alone account for almost 45% of assets, meaning these three stocks have much more influence than the rest over how the ETF performs.
+But you can consider these stocks a strong foundation for FTEC to help smooth out some of the volatility that smaller technology names might experience.

 Want to learn more about FTEC?
 Check out the Fidelity provider site.